Apicurio/apicurio.github.io/_posts/2021-05-28-registry-security.md

 ### Authentication based on Keycloak
 In order to secure Apicurio Registry you will need a Keycloak server up and running along with some specific configuration.
-Essentially, you will need to create a Realm, two clients, and some roles (if you want to use roles).
+Essentially, you must create a Realm, two clients, and some roles (if you want to use roles).
 By default Apicurio Registry expects the name of the Realm to be `registry`.
 When security is enabled, Apicurio Registry will expect two Keycloak clients.
 By default, these clients should be named `registry-api` and `apicurio-registry` (but don't worry, you will be able to customize everything by using environment variables!)
 Below you have the required configuration for the clients.